NipunRohilla/DesignPatterns/README.md

 interfaces.
 you want to use several existing subclasses, but its impractical to adapt their interface by subclassing everyone.
 An object adapter can adapt the interface of its parent class.

+3. Decorator design pattern
+Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+Use case:
+Sometimes  we want to add responsibilities to individual objects, not to an entire class.
+One way to add responsibilities is with inheritance and This is inflexible so more flexible approach is to enclose a component in a decorator object that adds the responsibilities properly.

+USe decorator:
+-to add responsibilities to individual objects dynamically and transparently, that is , without affecting other objects.
+-for responsibilities tht can be withdrawn.
+-when extension by subclassing is impractical.
+Sometime a large no of independent extensions are possible and would produce an explosion of subclasses to support every combination.
+Or a class definition may be hidden or otherwise available for subclassing.